Cision's New Analytics Dashboards and Interactive Reports Make It Faster and Easier to Demonstrate the Real Business Impact of Earned Media

 The Latest Innovation in Cision's Next Generation Communications Cloud

-CHICAGO, Nov.
-19, 2020 /PRNewswire/ -- One in four communicators say their biggest challenge is effectively measuring the business impact of their PR programs.1 Not anymore.
+HONG KONG, Nov.
+25, 2020 /PRNewswire/ -- One in four communicators say their biggest challenge is effectively measuring the business impact of their PR programs.1 Not anymore.
 With the launch of its powerful new Analytics Dashboards and Interactive Reports, Cision is providing communicators with an intuitive, adaptable, and clear way to showcase their data and tie earned media back to business outcomes.

 The Analytics Dashboards and Interactive Reports solution is the latest addition to Cision's Next Generation Communications Cloud, where communicators can quickly target and engage media as well as measure and share impact.
 Cision's over 7 million global sources can be transformed into actionable, executive-ready business intelligence.
 Share of voice, social engagement, search engine optimization impact, brand sentiment, and referrals from earned media to company websites are among key metrics that can be tracked.